rodneyshupe/Cookbook/Recipes/Appetizers/CheeseBallWithSpicedPecans.rst

    until thoroughly blended.
 Spoon mixture onto a work surface covered with plastic wrap; gather plastic around cheese, using your hands shape into a ball.
 Chill in plastic wrap until firm, about 2 hours.
-1. Meanwhile, stir together pecans, maple syrup, oil, smoked paprika, and salt in a small bowl until evenly coated; spread in an even layer on prepared baking sheet.
+3. Meanwhile, stir together pecans, maple syrup, oil, smoked paprika, and salt in a small bowl until evenly coated; spread in an even layer on prepared baking sheet.
-2. Bake until browned, about 9-12 minutes, stirring every 3 minutes.
+4. Bake until browned, about 9-12 minutes, stirring every 3 minutes.
 Place baking sheet on a wire rack, and cool completely, about 30 minutes.
    Finely chop pecans.
-3. Stir together chopped pecans and remaining 1 tablespoon chives in a medium bowl.
+5. Stir together chopped pecans and remaining 1 tablespoon chives in a medium bowl.
 Roll cheese ball in pecan mixture to coat; pressing lightly to adhere.
 Serve with crackers.

 Notes
 -----
 This cheese ball can be made up to 2 days in advance.
-Store in an airtight.
+Store in an airtight container in the refrigerator.